Working for yourself in Ashfield

 - Head-Start Enterprising Ashfield

-This is for 18 to 30-year-olds living in the UK who want to start their own business.
-There are 4 stages to the programme, including a 4 day workshop, business planning and idea testing with help of a mentor and a busines launch stage with access to a low interest business loan of £5000.
+This is for people aged 18 to 30, living in the UK, who want to start their own business.
+There are 4 stages to the programme, including a 4 day workshop, business planning and idea testing with help of a mentor and a business launch stage with access to a low interest business loan of £5000.

 - email: Samuel Steel, Partnerships Manager - Samuel.Steel@princes-trust.org.uk

 - website: Princes Trust – Support for starting a business

 This is a free online course to help individuals that are interested in becoming self-employed.
 The course will explore useful topics such as: